 Canadian Legal Education Annual Review (CLEAR)

-CLEAR a peer-reviewed annual publication of the Canadian Association of Law Teachers (CALT).
+CLEAR is a peer-reviewed annual publication of the Canadian Association of Law Teachers (CALT).
 The aim of the journal is to foster scholarly exchanges on issues related to legal education and relevant to all Canadian law professors, graduate students and those who teach law.
 In particular, the journal aims to encourage critical and scholarly reflections on the aspirations, goals, objectives, values and cultures of legal education and on the processes involved in law teaching.

 Each issue is comprised of a number of substantive articles dealing with current issues and problems in legal education, presenting comparative or empirical studies on legal education and action-research projects carried out by professors, examining new trends in adult education or new methods of delivery (including but not limited to learning technologies), and discussing faculty or university reports dealing with issues such as curricular reforms and access to legal education.
 In addition, the journal features other pieces such as personal stories and reviews of books and other media.

 Call for Expressions of Interest

 The Canadian Association of Law Teachers (CALT) invites expressions of interest from qualified candidates for the role of Editor-in-Chief of its annual publication, the Canadian Legal Education Annual Review (CLEAR).
 This position is for a two- or three-year term, commencing May 1, 2020.